srth12/labforward-task/README.md

 /updateItem<br>
 /itemsByCategory/{categoryId}

 Category creation is straightforward.
-Category name and attributes belonging to that category is given as input. <br>
+Category name and attributes belonging to that category are given as input. <br>
 When creating an item, it is assumed that there is a UI and the category id and related attribute ids are given correctly. <br>
 When updating an item, it is also assumed that the category id, related attribute ids and attribute_value_ids(previously saved attribute values) are provided correctly via a UI. <br>
 When querying for items belonging to a category, if the provided category does not exist in the database, an exception is thrown and a String message is returned to user. <br>

+Integrity checks are performed during updateItem and createItem requests.
+If an attribute does not belong to the given category, an error message is returned.
+Also, if more than one attribute with the same id is given as input, an error message is returned too.

 You can start the application by right-clicking TaskApplication and select Run from your IDE.
 You can also launch the application by running <i>./mvnw clean spring-boot:run</i> or <i>mvn clean spring-boot:run</i> within the path of the project. <br>